mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 Lastly, solutions can be rearranged across any collection of hosts including a lone host.
 For development purposes the ability to run an entire solution as a single composite process might be advantageous and is always an option.
-It is also possible to generate portable images of composite processes that just need a Python environment to run.
+It is also possible to generate portable images of composite processes that just need the appropriate Python environment to run.
 Copy it to a laptop for demonstrations, sales or training.

 Both the :func:`~.publish()` and :func:`~.subscribe()` functions accept a scope parameter;